Wednesday, May 25, 2022

 On our last night our meal was a salad and a fabulous bowl of onion soup.
 We needed to pack and get a good night’s sleep before our early morning flight.

-Au Voir France- until next we meet.
+Au revoir France- until next we meet.

 No comments: